trippleflux/nxscripts/nxautonuke-ioa/trunk/nxAutoNuke-ioA/readme.txt

 rules; empty directories; incomplete releases; banned keywords; and allowed groups.
 Nuke reasons are customizable using cookies.

-  Thanks to Harm for ioAUTONUKE, which showed me how I was able to use ioA as an external nuker. ioA support is credited towards him. :)

 ################################################################################
 # 2. ioA and dZSbot Installation                                               #